iluvsoup/iluvsoup/README.md

 ### video games
 some of my favorite video games include little nightmares 1 & 2 and persona 5.\
-i was a former genshin player but i fortunately escaped mihoyo's grasp

 ### music
-i like listening to video game soundtracks, but bands like sir chloe are good aswell.
+i like listening to video game soundtracks, but bands like sir chloe are good aswell😤😤

 ### sorting algorithms
 some people may argue that they are boring but i argue that some people are wrong\